RGaming/Basewars/Readme.markdown

 ##requirement
-your server will need models from: (tf, "Counter-Strike Source", )
+your server will need models from: (tf, "Counter-Strike Source")

 ##install
 1) copy Basewars into your gamemode folder